-The College generated a deficit before tax in the year of $-\pounds 864k$ (which includes $\pounds 471k$ of costs relating to FRS102 (28) Pensions), (2021/22 - deficit of $-\pounds 1,770k$ (FRS102 (28) - $\pounds 2,090k$)), with total comprehensive income of $\pounds 9,980k$, (2021/22 - 21,244k).
-The underlying financial outcome was in the main as forecast in-year.
+The College generated a deficit before tax in the year of -£619k (which includes £159k of credit relating to FRS102 (28) Pensions), (2022/23: deficit of -£864k (FRS102 (28) - £6,125k)), with total comprehensive income of -£1,380k, (2022/23: £9,980k).
+The financial outcome was worse than that forecast in-year.

-However, this overall position was achieved in a very different way to the original budget.
-Utilities contracts were secured after the budget was set, and these were significantly adverse and post-Pandemic the College continued to see growth in Adult Learner numbers stall.
-In addition, inflation hit both Pay and Non-Pay costs.
+The overall position was achieved very differently to the original budget largely due to a pay award that was only partly-funded, market-fuelled staff shortages and spiralling agency costs.
+Post-Pandemic the College continued to see growth in Adult Learner, however inflation hit both Pay and Non-Pay costs.

-The College has accumulated reserves of $\pounds 23,154k$.
-Cash balances were $\pounds 4,691k$ at year end.
+The College has accumulated reserves of £21,774k.
+Cash balances were £2,367k at the year-end.
 The College wishes to continue to accumulate reserves and cash balances in order to create a contingency fund.
-Tangible fixed asset additions during the year amounted to $\pounds 1,154k$.
+Tangible fixed asset additions in year amounted to £4,246k - largely funded by various Government-funded grants.

 The College has significant reliance on the education sector funding bodies for its principal funding source, largely from recurrent grants.
-In 2022/23 the FE funding bodies provided > 85% of the College's total income.
+In 2023/24 the FE funding bodies provided > 85% of the College's total income.
 The College has an objective to diversify its income streams, and has structures and strategies in place to facilitate this aim.